ASukhanov/Imagin/README.md

 # Imagin
-Interactive Image Viewer/Analyzer from streamed images or files based on python, pyqtgraph and scipy
+Interactive Viewer/Analyzer for streamed images or files based on python, pyqtgraph and scipy.

 Features:
 + Input source: